 Recruiting Innovation Grants

-The Graduate School is pleased to announce a new partnership with departments/programs designed to promote a comprehensive and holistic overhaul and vision of the recruiting process with the overarching goal of increasing the number and quality of students applying to and ultimately enrolled at NC State University.
-An additional outcome is the expectation that those who receive these awards will disseminate the results and develop a set of best-practice guidelines in collaboration with the Graduate School.
+This program is designed to promote a comprehensive and holistic overhaul of the recruiting process with the overarching goal of increasing the number and quality of students applying to and ultimately enrolled at NC State University.

-To achieve these goals, the Graduate School is planning to offer up to five $10,000 awards that require a $5,000 match from the program and/or college.
+The Graduate School is planning to offer up to five $10,000 awards that require a $5,000 match from the program and/or college.
 These are envisioned as two-year awards, with $7,500 allotted per year from both funding sources.
-To assist in the development of these proposals, the Graduate School will be leading a series of workshops devoted to a range of recruiting approaches.

 All Ph.D. or Ed.D. programs are eligible to submit one proposal for funding.
 Proposals will be evaluated by The Graduate School based on: 1) the potential to directly increase doctoral enrollment, and 2) the ability to retain doctoral students once recruited.
 Projects that include a component to increase diversity in doctoral education are encouraged.